mrellipse/toucan/README.md

 # Toucan

-This is an opinionated multi-project solution template, combining .Net Core and Vuejs.
+This is an opinionated multi-project solution template, combining .NET Core and VueJs.

 The main objective is to provide scaffolding for an SPA web application, that incorporates SOLID design principles.